Business conference in a modern office.

 no coverage check mark

-Worker’s legal action surrounding the injuries
+Worker’s legal action surrounding an injury

 no coverage check mark